In a world filled with smartphones and the buzz of notifications, ever wondered exactly how many people use social media?

 Additionally, each social media user has an average of 7.6 social media accounts.

 Previous reports had predicted that 3.02 billion social media users would only be reached by 2021.
-It was also estimated that 750 million of those users would be from China, while one third of a billion are from India.
+It was also estimated that 750 million of those users would be from China, while one third of a billion would be from India.
+Talk about a jump!

 The country with the highest increase in year-to-year social media usage is Saudi Arabia.
 Gulf countries saw a 32% increase in the number of social media users as opposed to the global average of 13%.
 The U.A.E, South Korea and the UK all have an average of <5% increase, the lowest globally.